markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Remember that a super important skill as a web developer is to be able to look at a mock-up and translate the layout into containers.
 Don't ever scrimp on this step!

-In the outlined mock-up above, you can see a rough example of how the hero section can be laid out.
-You don't need to worry about what's happening inside those boxes with purple outlines; all you need to worry about are the boxes themselves.
+In the outlined mock-up above, you don't need to worry about what's happening inside those boxes with purple outlines; all you need to worry about are the boxes themselves.
 Think of it as creating a game plan for what you want to do before you do it so you can stay on track.

-> **Urkel Says:** The practice of sketching an outline of a page's layout is called **wireframing** and it is used throughout all of web development.
+> **Urkel Says:** The practice of sketching an outline of a page's layout is called **wireframing** and is used throughout all of web development.

 Just like the `<header>` and `<footer>`, we'll start by removing some current styles in the hero section:

-- In the `.hero` CSS rule, remove the `position` and `height` declarations.
+1. In the `.hero` CSS rule, remove the `position` and `height` declarations.

-- In the `.hero-form` rule, remove `width`, `position`, `bottom`, and `right` declarations.
+1. In the `.hero-form` rule, remove `width`, `position`, `bottom`, and `right` declarations.

 Next, in the `.hero` CSS rule, add the flexbox properties with these declarations: